portercol/Code-Quiz/README.md

 Acceptance Criteria

-GIVEN I am taking a code quiz --
+GIVEN I am taking a code quiz
 <br>
 WHEN I click the start button
 <br>
-THEN a timer starts and I am presented with a question.
+THEN a timer starts and I am presented with a question
 <br>
 WHEN I answer a question
 <br>
-THEN I am presented with another question.
+THEN I am presented with another question
 <br>
-WHEN I answer a question incorrectly,
+WHEN I answer a question incorrectly
 <br>
-THEN time is subtracted from the clock.
+THEN time is subtracted from the clock
 <br>
-WHEN all questions are answered or the timer reaches 0,
+WHEN all questions are answered or the timer reaches 0
 <br>
-THEN the game is over.
+THEN the game is over
 <br>
-WHEN the game is over,
+WHEN the game is over
 <br>
-THEN I can save my initials and score.
+THEN I can save my initials and score